-HIV Sentinel Surveillance (HSS) plays an instrumental role in building a deeper understanding of the level and trend of the HIV epidemic, the geographical spread and communities most affected.
+HSS plays an instrumental role in building a deeper understanding of the level and trend of the HIV epidemic, the geographical spread and the communities most affected.
 HSS has been and will continue to be the cornerstone of India's national AIDS response.
-It provides the evidences and insights on the changing dynamics of the epidemic and has guided the programme response according to specific epidemiological situation by providing robust estimates of HIV prevalence and trends by population groups at the national and state level.
+It has provided the evidences and insights on the changing dynamics of the epidemic and has guided the programme response according to specific epidemiological situation by providing robust estimates of HIV prevalence and trends in the population groups at the National and State level.

-National AIDS Control Organisation (NACO) of India established the HSS in 1992, and expanded it across the country in 1998, to systematically monitor the epidemic among ANC and STD clinic attendees and select high-risk groups.
-The Indian HSS is one of the largest in the world and aligned with the latest WHO recommendations.
+NACO India established the HSS in 1992, and expanded it across the country by 1998, to systematically monitor the epidemic among ANC and STD clinic attendees along with select high-risk groups.
+The Indian HSS is one of the largest in the world and is aligned with the latest WHO recommendations.

-NACO has been implementing the biennial HSS to measure the HIV level and trend among seven population groups including pregnant women, single male migrants, long distance truck drivers, female sex workers, men who have sex with other men, transgender people and injecting drug users.
+NACO has been implementing the biennial HSS to measure the HIV level and trend among seven population groups including pregnant women, single male migrants, long distance truck drivers, FSWs, MSM, H/TG people and IDUs.
 I congratulate NACO for further improving the HSS by adding 'prison inmates' as the eighth group, based on recommendations of the National Strategic Plan (NSP) on HIV/AIDS 2017-2024.

-HIV Surveillance among prison inmates was implemented at 50 central prisons during 2019 round of HSS with the objective to monitor the level and trends of HIV prevalence and related risk behaviours over time.
-The findings will provide critical inputs to the National AIDS Control Programme (NACP) and its collaborators in planning, implementing and evaluating national responses among inmates in prisons.
+HIV surveillance among prison inmates was implemented at 50 central prisons during 2019 round of HSS with the objective to monitor the level and trends of HIV prevalence and related risk behaviours over time.
+The findings will provide critical inputs to the NACP and its collaborators in planning, implementing and evaluating national responses among the prison inmates.

 Given the government's focus on expanding services under the ambit of Universal Health Coverage (UHC), evidences will be needed to ensure that no one is left behind in terms of access to prevention, treatment and care services.
-HSS will undoubtedly continue to make a significant difference by guiding the NACP to meeting the target of ending AIDS as a public health threat by 2030.
+HSS will undoubtedly continue to make a significant difference by guiding the NACP to meet the target of ending AIDS as a public health threat by 2030.